aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/metadata.md

         # Minimum number of fabric cards required for the device.
         min_fabric_cards: <int>

-        # Expected list of approved transceiver manufacturers for the device.
+        # List of approved transceiver manufacturers for the device.
         transceiver_manufacturers: # (1)!
           - <str>
       cv_tags: